 See recipe card for quantities.

-- Adding blueberries and making them into blueberry lemon curd muffins would be amazing!
+- Adding blueberries would be amazing!
 I would add ¾ cup of blueberries to the muffin batter.
 Check out my white chocolate and blueberry muffins!

 - Serve these muffins along side a bowl of yogurt and berries for the best brunch.